CCALI/a2jauthor/js/styles/icon-font/icon-docs.md

 <span class="my-special-icon glyphicon-flag"></span>
 ````

 It's best to add icons as a *separate* inline element (`span`) to a parent tag, rather than add the icon class to the parent tag itself.
 For example, if you want to add an icon to a H1 title, do:
 ````
-<h1><span class="glyphicon-doc"></span> My Heading Title</h1>
+<h1><span class="glyphicon-doc" aria-hidden="true"></span> My Heading Title</h1>
 ````

 ## Available icons